Name-kun/LoginBonus/README.md

 (Please introduce this to your server!)

 ## Installation
-1. Deploy this plugin to your plugin folder.
+1. Copy this plugin to your plugin folder.
 2. Make the server load this plugin and generate files to configure itself.
 3. Open the config.yml and then add the commands whatever you want to make the server execute when the players joined
 (and set the time when the plugin gives the bonus).